Daniel-Ian-Robinson/Arduino_Component_Setups/README.md

 This repository contains schematics and code describing how to setup and control numerous Arduino components.

+I have layed out this information in the following document: [Components.md](/Components.md).

 ### Adding More Components

 To add a new component, please follow these steps: